Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

 \section{Approach}

-The overall architecture of our TCMP consists of three modules.
-1).
-We first utilize joint spatial and temporal learning framework (TPCN~\cite{ye2021tpcn}) to extract pointwise features.
-Based on the features, we decouple the trajectory prediction framework as a two-stage regression task.
-The first stage complete the trajectory with the goal position guidance.
-The second stage takes the output of first stage as anchor trajectories to regress the delta offset and corresponding scores.
-To train our TCMP, we propose \textbf{Dual Consistency Constraints} to regularize the predictions both spatially and temporally in a streaming task view.
-Meanwhile, we generate more accurate pseudo-labels to provide multi-target supervision in Sec.~\ref{sec:mpt_supervision}.
+The overall architecture of MISC comprises three parts.
+1) We first utilize a joint spatial and temporal learning framework TPCN~\cite{ye2021tpcn} to extract pointwise features.
+Based on these features, we decouple the trajectory prediction problem as a two-stage regression task.
+The first stage performs goal prediction and completes the trajectory with the goal position guidance.
+The second stage takes the output of the first stage as anchor trajectories for refinement.
+2) To enhance the spatial and temporal consistency of our MISC, we introduce \emph{Dual Consistency Constraints} at the inner-model level, which helps regularize the predictions in a streaming task view.
+3) We leverage self-ensembling to generate more precise teacher targets to provide intra-model level self-consistent \textbf{Teacher Targets Constraints} in Sec.~\ref{sec:mpt_supervision}